Glossary

 SLO annotations let Nobl9 users add notes to their metrics, which can be displayed in charts, annotation lists, and reports.

-Calendar-aligned time windows
+Calendar-aligned time windowsβ

-Nobl9 allows time windows for SLOs to be defined on a calendar-aligned or rolling basis.
-Calendar-aligned time windows are bound to specific periods on a calendar: for example, you can calculate your error budget starting at the beginning of each week, calendar month, quarter, or even year.
-This facilitates time-based reporting on the health of your serviceβ€”when you tie your error budget to something like a calendar month, people know exactly when the error budget will return in full.
-Conversely, calendar-aligned time windows can downplay the impact of failures of your service: if your service was down for an entire day toward the end of the month, your users will remember this a few days later, when the new calendar window starts.
-For this reason, calendar-aligned time windows are best suited for SLOs that are intended to map to business metrics that are measured on a calendar-aligned basis.
+Calendar-aligned time windows are bound to specific periods on a calendar.
+For example, you can calculate your error budget starting at the beginning of each week, calendar month, quarter, or even year.
+This facilitates time-based reporting on the health of your serviceβwhen you tie your error budget to something like a calendar month, people know exactly when the error budget will return in full.

 The cooldown period is an interval measured from the last timestamp when all alert policy conditions were met.
 If the defined cooldown period passes without those conditions being met again, the alert event is resolved.

-Data export
+Data exportβ

 Data export is a premium Nobl9 feature that allows users to export their SLO data (the raw time-series budget burndown for all services in an account) to CSV files or directly to a Snowflake warehouse.
 The data is exported to an S3 bucket defined as a destination once per day.

-Direct data source integration
+Direct data source integrationβ

 Nobl9 users can choose between a direct or agent configuration (see Agent) when connecting to a data source.
 A direct connection requires users to enter their authentication credentials (API key, token, etc.), which are encrypted and safely stored in Nobl9.
 These credentials are then used to connect directly to the external source in order to gather metrics data.
 The customer does not need to install anything on their server.

-Error budget
+Error budgetβ

 The error budget is the portion of requests that can fail over a defined period of time without incurring an SLO violation.
 It relies on the targets set up in your SLO.